rixo/rollup-plugin-svelte/README.md

 HMR is not officially supported by Svelte 3 yet.
 Progress can be tracked in [this issue](https://github.com/sveltejs/svelte/issues/3632).

 Meanwhile, please report your issues regarding HMR (with Rollup / Nollup) in this project's [issue tracker](https://github.com/rixo/rollup-plugin-svelte-hot/issues).
-By the way, now is a very good time to share your bright ideas & suggestions about Svelte HMR, since this is all very much a work in progress.
-Mere feed is welcome, too.
+By the way, now is a very good time to share your ideas & suggestions about Svelte HMR, since this is all very much a work in progress.
+Mere feedback is welcome, too.

 ## Templates